cb-nw-3/m3-4-node--callbacks/__workshop/Exercise-1.md

 ```
 // Answer here
-When posting the data in the server, it tells the server to tell the browser to return to home and show the changes
+When posting the data in the server, it tells the server to return to home and show the changes

 ```